plancksecurity/iOS-planckForiOS/README.md

 ### Dependencies of prerequisites

-For building the engine, you need a working python3 environment and all dependencies:
+For building the engine, you need a working python3 environment and (build|testing) dependencies:

 ```
 sudo port install git